Balkhab uprising

 The Balkhab uprising was a Hazara rebellion in Balkhab district, Sar-e Pol province, Afghanistan against the Taliban.
-It was led by Mehdi Mujahid, and it began on 23 June 2022 after Mehdi Mujahid's forces captured Balkhab district.
+Led by Mahdi Mujahid, the uprising began on 23 June 2022 after Mahdi Mujahid's forces captured Balkhab district.

-Initially, the Taliban did not take Mehdi Mujahid seriously when he declared war against them.
-After he gathered his own fighters and quickly took control of his native Balkhab district, the Taliban deployed troops and widely outnumbered Mehdi and his militants.
+Initially, the Taliban did not take Mahdi Mujahid seriously when he declared war against them.
+After he gathered his own fighters and quickly took control of his native Balkhab district, the Taliban deployed troops and widely outnumbered Mahdi and his militants.

 Background

-Tensions between the Taliban and Mehdi Mujahid, their only Hazara Shia commander, began following the Taliban takeover of Afghanistan when their leadership tried to gain greater control over coal mining in Balkhab.
+Tensions between the Taliban and Mahdi Mujahid, their only Hazara Shia commander, began following the Taliban takeover of Afghanistan when their leadership tried to gain greater control over coal mining in Balkhab.

 The Taliban's limit was when he began publicly criticizing them for their treatment of Hazaras and other Shia Muslims, and the closure of girls schools.
 This led to the Taliban removing him as their head of intelligence in Bamyan province.

 War

-After being expelled as the head of intelligence, Mehdi Mujahid left the Taliban and then declared war on them.
-Mehdi Mujahid quickly captured Balkhab district, removed the Taliban district governor and replaced him with a Shia Hazara from within his forces.
-After capturing Balkhab, Mehdi Mujahid said that no one could take the district from the Hazaras by force.
-The Taliban initially gathered an estimated 500 fighters and planned to capture Mehdi from two directions, one coming from Dara-i Sufi Bala District in Samangan Province and one coming from Yakawlang District in Bamyan Province.
+After being expelled as the head of intelligence, Mahdi Mujahid left the Taliban and then declared war on them.
+Mahdi Mujahid quickly captured Balkhab district, removed the Taliban district governor and replaced him with a Shia Hazara from within his forces.
+After capturing Balkhab, Mahdi Mujahid said that no one could take the district from the Hazaras by force.
+The Taliban initially gathered an estimated 500 fighters and planned to capture Mahdi from two directions, one coming from Dara-i Sufi Bala District in Samangan Province and one coming from Yakawlang District in Bamyan Province.

-The Taliban had also asked its members from the ethnic Uzbek community in Jowzjan and Faryab provinces led by Qari Salahuddin Ayubi to provide at least 200 fighters to help capture Mehdi, but they refused.
+The Taliban had also asked its members from the ethnic Uzbek community in Jowzjan and Faryab provinces led by Qari Salahuddin Ayubi to provide at least 200 fighters to help capture Mahdi, but they refused.

-As of 13 June 2022, the entire Balkhab District was controlled by Mehdi Mujahid's forces.
+As of 13 June 2022, the entire Balkhab District was controlled by Mahdi Mujahid's forces.

-Many people including ordinary civilians, IRA Armed Forces veterans, and Liwa Fatemiyoun fighters joined under Mehdi's command.
+Many people including ordinary civilians, IRA Armed Forces veterans, and Liwa Fatemiyoun fighters joined under Mahdi's command.

-Sources states ISIS-K was being used in Balkhab, they were deployed in Kotal Regi of the Balkhab district and carried out an attack from the district.
+Sources state ISIS-K was being used in Balkhab, they were deployed in Kotal Regi of the Balkhab district and carried out an attack from the district.

 On 23 June 2022, the Taliban attempted to take Balkhab, although they failed to even enter it due to the heavy resistance.
 In an official Tweet, Sebghat Ahmadi, an NRF spokesman, said that "today at 7 am, the Taliban tried attacking the brave and justice-seeking people of Balkhab from the Qom Kotal Sancharak route".
-According to locals, the Taliban sent troops to Balkhab from various directions to capture Mehdi Mujahid and defeat his forces.
-Mehdi Mujahid stated that his forces repelled two attacks by the Taliban on 23 June and one attack on the morning of 24 June and that they had killed a significant amount of Taliban fighters.
-Muhammad Mohaqiq, a Hazara politician, supported Mehdi and warned the Taliban that an attack on Mehdi Mujahid "would mean a war with the Hazaras".
+According to locals, the Taliban sent troops to Balkhab from various directions to capture Mahdi Mujahid and defeat his forces.
+Mahdi Mujahid stated that his forces repelled two attacks by the Taliban on 23 June and one attack on the morning of 24 June and that they had killed a significant amount of Taliban fighters.
+Muhammad Mohaqiq, a Hazara politician, supported Mahdi and warned the Taliban that an attack on Mahdi Mujahid "would mean a war with the Hazaras".